 - Songwriters thinking about signing a music publishing deal

 - Those interested in a career in music publishing

 - Business owners and employees of music publishing companies, or of businesses who interact with them

 Music publishers offer a variety of services.
 Typically, they are responsible for securing the placement of songs in the publisher’s catalogue where royalties and other revenue will be generated.
 These revenue streams range from royalties obtained through the licensing of compositions for the purposes of sound recording, to digital streaming and synchronization in film, commercials, or television.

-Publishers interact regularly with collection agencies such as the Harry Fox Agency and Music Reports for mechanicals, and ASCAP, BMI, and SESAC for performances in order to properly collect royalties.
+Publishers interact regularly with collection agencies such as the Mechanical Licensing Collective, Harry Fox Agency and Music Reports for mechanicals, and ASCAP, BMI, and SESAC for performances in order to properly collect royalties.
 Typically, record labels maintain close relationships with music publishers, as publishers control the compositions being recorded by the artists signed to their rosters.

 The history of music publishing in America is intertwined with various technological developments that happened over the course of the 19th and 20th centuries.